solaeus/serial_int/README.md

 - [Issues](https://todo.sr.ht/~jeffa/serial_int)
 - [GitHub mirror](https://github.com/JKAnderson409/serial_int)

-Serial (or auto-increment) integers make great unique identifers because they do not need to be large (i.e. using more memory) to prevent collisions.
+Serial (or auto-increment) integers make great unique identifiers because they do not need to be large (i.e. using more memory) to prevent collisions.
 They are always unique until they reach their max value, mimicking the behavior of PostgreSQL's `SERIAL` data type.
 Creating serial values has minimal performance